Sherwin Seedorf

-Sherwin Dandery Seedorf (born 17 March 1998) is a Dutch professional footballer who plays as a winger for Lithuanian club FK Banga.
+Sherwin Dandery Seedorf (born 17 March 1998) is a Dutch professional footballer who plays as a winger for Cambodian Premier League club Visakha.

 Early and personal life

 Seedorf was born in Rotterdam.
 He is distantly related to Clarence Seedorf.

 Career

 After beginning his career with Excelsior and NAC Breda, Seedorf spent seven years with Feyenoord, and later played for Nike Academy before signing for Wolverhampton Wanderers in January 2017.
 He signed on loan for Bradford City in June 2018.
 He moved on loan to Spanish club FC Jumilla in January 2019.

 In July 2019 he moved to Scottish club Motherwell, signing a two-year contract.
 On his debut for Motherwell, he scored his first career goal, in a 3–0 win away to Queen of the South in the Scottish League Cup group stages.
 His first league goal came on 31 August 2019, in a 3–0 win at home against Hibernian, and he scored again in the following match, away to Heart of Midlothian.
 He was released by the club at the end of the 2020–21 season.
 Seedorf was taken on trial by Czech top flight club Banik Ostrava during the summer of 2021 but was unsuccessful and was not offered a contract.

 In January 2024, after two and a half years without a club, Seedorf joined Liga Portugal 2 side Länk Vilaverdense.

 He signed for Bosnian club Velež Nevesinje in September 2024, before signing for Cypriot club Enosis Neon Paralimni in January 2025.

 In July 2025 he signed for Lithuanian club Banga.
-On 4 August 2025 Seedorf made debut, against FA Šiauliai.
+On 4 August 2025 Seedorf made his debut, against FA Šiauliai.

+On 30 January 2026, Seedorf signed for Jordanian Pro League club Al-Wehdat until the end of the season.
+On 7 February 2026, he scored on his debut during the Derby of Jordan win against Al-Faisaly.
+Later that year he signed for Cambodian Premier League club Visakha.